pinobatch/numism/docs/gb_coins.md

 - 19: `add hl, de`
     - GB: Z unchanged, N = 0, HC = carry from bits 11 and 15 of HL + DE
-    - NO$GMB: N and H unchanged
+    - NO$GMB and KiGB: N and H unchanged
 - 29: `add hl, hl`
     - GB: Z unchanged, N = 0, HC = bits 11 and 15 of HL
-    - NO$GMB: N and H unchanged
+    - NO$GMB and KiGB: N and H unchanged
 - E8 rr: `add sp, rel`
     - GB: Z = N = 0, HC = carry from bits 3 and 7 of (SP & $FF) + rr
-    - NO$GMB: C = bit 7 of rr
+    - NO$GMB and KiGB: C = carry from bit 15 of SP + sext8to16(rr)
 - F8 rr: `ld hl, sp+rel`
     - GB: Z = N = 0, HC = carry from bits 3 and 7 of (SP & $FF) + rr
-    - NO$GMB: C = bit 7 of rr
+    - NO$GMB and KiGB: C = carry from bit 15 of SP + sext8to16(rr)

+If SP is not pointing into HRAM, the carry from E8 and F8 in NO$GMB and KiGB will always equal bit 7 of the relative value.

 If it's any comfort, NO$GMB and KiGB do a lot better than TGB Dual.
 They pass Blargg's `daa` test for all values of AF.
 I'm told old VBA